survivejs/webpack-book/manuscript/handling_styles/01_loading.md

 ## Enabling Sourcemaps

-If you want to enable sourcemaps for CSS, you should enable `sourceMap` option for *css-loader* and set `output.publicPath` to an absolute url.
-In case you have more loaders, each needs to enable sourcemap support separately. *css-loader* [issue 29](https://github.com/webpack/css-loader/issues/29) discusses this problem further.
+If you want to enable sourcemaps for CSS, you should enable `sourceMap` option for *css-loader* and set `output.publicPath` to an absolute url pointing to your development server.
+If you have multiple loaders in a chain, you have to enable sourcemaps separately for each. *css-loader* [issue 29](https://github.com/webpack/css-loader/issues/29) discusses this problem further.

 ## Using Bootstrap